kefabean/lambda-transcoder/README.md

 ```

 - two buckets should be created: \<bucket-name\> and \<bucket-name\>-transcoded
-- an lambda execution IAM role should be created (with policy outlined below)
+- a lambda execution IAM role should be created (with policy outlined below)
+- a lambda invocation IAM role should be created
 - run upload-lambda-function.sh, specifying the ARN lambda execution role created above as an input parameter

 The lambda execution IAM role should have a policy that looks something like this: